-Negative Brand Sentiment in AI Search: What It Is and How to Fix It
+Negative Brand Sentiment in AI Search: Why It Happens and How to Fix It

 AuthorityTech treats this as one measurement layer inside a broader Machine Relations system that also includes citation visibility, entity resolution, and sentiment delta.